Harry-Robson/Harry-Robson/README.md

 ## I'm a freelance software developer building on and around web3.
-I mainly use Python but I'm also learning Rust.
+I mainly use Python but I'm also working with some Rust.

 ### Some of the services I provide in the crypto sector:
 * Creation and airdropping of SPL tokens